mmaulwurff/typist.pk3/Readme.md

 Press Ctrl+Backspace to erase the whole answer.

-If you find yourself in a situation when you'd rather walk away from a fight, use `/exp` command - type it instead of an answer.
+If you find yourself in a situation when you'd rather walk away from a fight, use `exp` command - type it instead of an answer.
 This will lock you in Exploration mode until Unlock Game Mode with a bound key.

 There are other commands, too: `tl` - turn to the left, `tr` - turn to the